-To aid in these efforts, the IE Office administers a Graduate Survey at time of and 6-months post-graduation to obtain data related to employment, transfer, educational plans, and

-Transfer Report, 72% of responding students obtained employment and 45% transferred.
+To aid in these efforts, the IE Office administers a Graduate Survey at time of and 6-months post-graduation to obtain data related to employment, transfer, educational plans, and effectiveness of applied learning experience preparation.
+As shown in the Job Placement and Transfer Report, 72% of responding students obtained employment and 45% transferred.
 Data from the National Student Clearinghouse is also utilized.
 A total of 722 First-Time-Full Time matriculated students in the Fall 2016 cohort transferred to 146 different institutions.
 Of these, 181 (25%) graduated with a degree.
 Transfer rates for the last 4 years are shown in the table below: